yangjingxin123456/yangjingxin123456.github.io/_pages/about.md

 Short Bio
 ===

 I am Jingxin（Victoria）Yang, a first-year master's student in Management Science and Engineering at [Stanford University](https://msande.stanford.edu/).
 In July 2024, I graduated as an outstanding student from [SCAU](https://www.scau.edu.cn/), where I majored in Computer Science and Technology.
-My primary research interests include adversarial robustness, graph mining, federated learning, differential privacy, and their intersections.

 Education